Pittsburgh Softball

 Powered by StatLine Analytics

-Team ERA of 5.21 is needs work (College benchmark: 2.80).
-WHIP 1.67 is elevated (benchmark: 1.20).
-Team K/BB of 1.31 is below the 3.5 standard.
+Team ERA of 5.40 is needs work (College benchmark: 2.80).
+WHIP 1.70 is elevated (benchmark: 1.20).
+Team K/BB of 1.35 is below the 3.5 standard.
 Healthy workload distribution across 6 arms—good rotation management.
-No dominant ace yet, but 2 solid pitchers provide good options—spread innings to develop all arms evenly.
+Limited depth with 1 pitcher(s) ready for game action—prioritize developing additional arms.
 3 pitcher(s) still working on fundamentals—give them low-pressure innings to build confidence.

 Kyra Pittman